Psychotropica: Plot

 The film opens with an elderly man (Damien Sage as "The Patient") leaving a rushed and emotional, voice message to his partner of 30 years.
 The Patient implies that an insidious person from his distant past (a past he never spoke of to his lover) has shown up and this person is very dangerous.
 The Patient has decided to run out on the good life he has had for so long, to leave his lover and everything they have behind to keep his partner out of harms way.
-When The Patient finishes his message and prepares to leave he suffers from delirum, and he sees an orange fishtank with devil horns and eats it.
-In this moment The Patient drifts off into his subconscious mind, into his past.
+When The Patient finishes his message and prepares to leave he suffers from delirium, and he sees an orange fishtank with devil horns and eats it.
+In this moment the Patient drifts off into his subconscious mind, into his past.
 As this happens the "elderly" Patient's apartment fades away into a bright white light that reveals a large ominous building perched on a jagged cliff side, overlooking the sea...

 Two voices appear over the scene, one is of The Patient (age 25 at this point) and the other is a sadistic man known only as "The Doctor" (played by Maximillian Magick).
 The Doctor states that he has been administering an experimental drug called "Psychotropica" to The Patient and mercilessly interrogating him about a traumatic and off kilter "nightmare" for quite sometime now (in an effort to "study" his reactions.)
 The Patient is obviously in great emotional and psychological stress and does not wish to continue the "treatment" but The Doctor forces him to continue for "as long as it takes" under threat of severe "punishment."
 Reluctantly The Patient agrees to continue relating his painful nightmare for The Doctor.
 The Patient takes a deep breath and begins his psychological "trip"...